cyrta/dscaper/README.md

        │    ├── generate.json
        │    ├── soundscape.wav - complete soundscape with all events
        │    ├── ..
-       │    └── soundscape_eventtypes
+       │    └── soundscape_positions
-       │         ├── [event_type_1].wav - soundscape with only events of type 1
+       │         ├── [position_1].wav - soundscape with only events of position 1
-       │         ├── [event_type_1].jams - JAMS file for event type 1
+       │         ├── [position_1].jams - JAMS file for event position 1
-       │         ├── [event_type_2].wav - soundscape with only events of type 2
+       │         ├── [position_2].wav - soundscape with only events of position 2
-       │         ├── [event_type_2].jams - JAMS file for event type 2
+       │         ├── [position_2].jams - JAMS file for event position 2
        │         ├── [...]
-       │         └── no_type.wav - soundscape with all events that do not have an event type assigned └── [...]
+       │         └── no_position.wav - soundscape with all events that do not have an event position assigned └── [...]
 ```
 You can also generate with `save_isolated_events` set to `True`.
 In this case, a separate audio file is created for each event in the soundscape.
 The audio files are stored in a subfolder `soundscape_events` within the `[generation_id]` folder.